TheDomcio/WonderfulPolishLanguage/README.md

 - If you want to sound more like noble or just poetic (elevated/high style of speech), for example you can change the words (pronouns) "moim" (moje) to "mym" (me) and "twoim" (twoje) to "twym" (twe) [and more](https://pl.wiktionary.org/wiki/Aneks:J%C4%99zyk_polski_-_zaimki#m%C3%B3j,_tw%C3%B3j,_sw%C3%B3j) (Also check [here](https://sjp.pwn.pl/poradnia/haslo/Me-twe-swe;18579.html) and [HIER](https://pl.wikipedia.org/wiki/Mowa_(retoryka)#Mowa_w_stylu_wysokim)).
 So if you're wearing daily a monocle and a cylinder, it's something **absolutely necessary** for you, don't forget also to take your own tea set [and also you should have a large stock of [[matricaria chamomilla](https://en.wikipedia.org/wiki/Matricaria_chamomilla) in your inventory] with a gilded cup (In general, this can sound a bit old-fashioned, but it's one of the cool ways to ["color"](https://pl.wiktionary.org/wiki/ubarwianie) your speech in Polish - sometimes one snowman from a certain cartoon talked in this style, so if you've watched this cartoon about a helpful green dragon, you'll know who was it).
 - If you want to call (define) a person who likes something with a simple noun, you can do so by adding the ending (yes, yes - sufiks) **-olub** (or -**olubka** in femininum).
 For example a person who likes pasta = makaron**olub** or, for example, a person who likes locomotives = lokomotyw**olub** and yet a person who likes images = "obraz**olub**".
 It is a bit "synthetic" and may sound funny, so use it rather for such "chill conversations", then implement it in your everyday language, because, there are already [more "professional"] dictionary terms for people who like something like "audio**fil**" (audio**phile**) and its synonym: melo**man** (music lover and the suffix **-man** itself, that is from the word ["mania"](https://pl.wiktionary.org/wiki/mania), so it means a person who has a [mania](https://pl.wiktionary.org/wiki/mania) at some point, so a person who's maniacally eating broccoli ([brokuł - Brassica oleracea L. var. italica Plenck]([https://pl.wikipedia.org/wiki/Broku%C5%82](https://pl.wikipedia.org/wiki/Brokuł))) is "brokuło**man**" or "brokuło**maniak**" with [**-maniak**](https://pl.wiktionary.org/wiki/maniak)).
 I would just add that you can also do the same with the ending [**-fil**](https://pl.wiktionary.org/wiki/-fil), but there are also a lot of words to describe people with very bad tendencies (with various disorders) and you know what I mean.
 That is why the creation of words with this ending would be badly associated with some bad things.
 By the way, I would also like to take this opportunity to say that if, for example, we would like to define a human-like creatures, then we can do it by adding the ending **-lud**, e.g. a frog ([żaba](https://pl.wikipedia.org/wiki/%C5%BBaba_wodna)) with legs and hands and behaving like a human - żabo**lud** or also you can use the ending **-człek**, then żabo**człek** or another example of "human + elephant ([słoń](https://pl.wikipedia.org/wiki/S%C5%82oniowate))" - słonio**lud**/słonio**człek** (There is a very popular word in Polish - "ufolud" and the diminutive of this word - ["ufo**ludek**"](https://sjp.pwn.pl/slowniki/ufoludek.html) and it means "alien").
 I will add, finally, that if we want to define a person who eats (she or he or it has a lot of this food in diet) something, for example watermelons ([arbuzy - Citrullus vulgaris](https://pl.wikipedia.org/wiki/Arbuz_zwyczajny)), then we can add the ending **-jad** and then such a person will be called arubozo**jad** or with sufiks **-żerca**, then "arbuzo**żerca**" or jabłko**jad**/jabłko**żerca** (apple-eating creature).
 Creatures with a plant-based diet = roślino**żercy** and those with a diet in which there is meat = mięso**żercy**, then for example, "dinozaury roślino**żerne**" (herbivorous dinosaurs) and dinozaury mięso**żerne** (carnivorous dinosaurs).
 So you can say in joke that vegetarians and vegans are: "roślino**żerni**/roślino**żercami**".
 - I mentioned to you earlier the use of the word ["spoko"](https://pl.wiktionary.org/wiki/spoko).
 I will now tell you about another very useful and universal word (it comes from colloquial speech), the word ["lipa"](https://pl.wiktionary.org/wiki/lipa) (Literally means ["lipa"](https://pl.wikipedia.org/wiki/Lipa) - [Tilia - Linden or Lime tree](https://en.wikipedia.org/wiki/Tilia)).
 It is a word that means something not entirely cool or just a failure to do something etc. For example, someone may ask: "Byłeś już w tej kręgielni, która została niedawno otwarta?"
 (Have you been to this bowling alley that was recently opened?) and someone can answer: "Tak, totalna lipa" (Yes, totally uncool).
 So, as you can see, this is the complete opposite of the [positive] word ["spoko"](https://pl.wiktionary.org/wiki/spoko).
 Another example: "Czy udało ci się przejść ten poziom w tej nowej grze?"
 (Have you managed to pass this level in this new game?) and answer: "Nie, nadal lipa" (No, still not successful).
 You can also use this as a "statement - shout of sad" - "Co za lipa!"
 (Such a shame!) or alternative "Ale lipa!"
 (For example, when you lack a small amount of money to buy something or when just a small moment before you arrived at the bus stop, the bus you wanted to go with, drove off right before your eyes and now you have to wait 30 minutes for another one).
 One more example to conclude: "Jak smakuje ci ten dziwny owoc?"
 (How does this strange fruit taste to you?) and answer: "Lipnie" (Poorly - It's an adverb of this specific use ["lipa"](https://pl.wiktionary.org/wiki/lipa), normally, it would be correct to say "lipowe", for example "lipowa herbata" - linden tea).
 If you want to use this example in the plural, it would be, for example "Lipne jedzenie" (Poor food).
 That is the next word kind of: everyone, regardless of their age, will understand the word, because it is quite often used by people from different parts of the country (Wooden people will probably never use it in their entire lives, although Pinocchio would be happy to use it, but it is not about him).
+- Ahoy, [Mateys](https://en.wiktionary.org/wiki/matey)!
+If you're bored of being a [landlubber](https://en.wiktionary.org/wiki/landlubber) ([szczur lądowy](https://pl.wiktionary.org/wiki/szczur_l%C4%85dowy)) and you want to become a seadog (wilk morski) or just would like to talk like a buccaneer during [International Talk Like a Pirate Day](https://en.wikipedia.org/wiki/International_Talk_Like_a_Pirate_Day), which takes place on September 19 each yearrr, or something like that, these tips will help you, yo ho ho.
+Before I really begin, remember that an eye patch will add authenticity and allow you to get more into character, if you don't have one you can also try to squint one of your eyes, then ye'll look very menacing.
+Example sentence in the normal way: "O nie!
+Zapomniałem o nastawieniu budzika i zaspałem." ("Oh no!
+I forgot to set my alarm clock and overslept."), and now in a pirate way: "Do [kroćset](https://sjp.pwn.pl/sjp/krocset;2475308.html)!
+Zapomniałem o nastawieniu budzika, niech to [dunder](https://pl.wiktionary.org/wiki/dunder) [świśnie](https://sjp.pwn.pl/sjp/swisnac;2528441.html)!" ("Hell!
+I forgot to set my alarm clock and overslept, blast it!").
+As you can see, it's a good idea to add more pirate exclamations, I added one at the end because there was already one at the beginning.
+Ye should also add "arrr" (or with more "r" added or less amount) wherever you can, such as at the beginning of a sentence: "Arrrr!
+Jaki piękny mamy dzisiaj dzień, do [kroćset](https://sjp.pwn.pl/sjp/krocset;2475308.html)!" ("Arrrr!
+What a fabulously beautiful day we have today!"), here is an example with a pirate "r" accent: "Pewna [papuga arrra](https://pl.wikipedia.org/wiki/Ara_(rodzaj)) miała mieszkanie o wielkości jednego [arrra](https://pl.wikipedia.org/wiki/Ar_(jednostka_miary))" ("One [arrra parrrot](https://en.wikipedia.org/wiki/Ara_(genus)) had an apartment the size of one [arre](https://en.wikipedia.org/wiki/Hectare#Are)").
+This is how you should greet your [not only Czech] friends: "Ahoj!
+Jak się masz, [kamracie](https://pl.wiktionary.org/wiki/kamrat)?
+Arrr!" ("Ahoy!
+How are you, [hearty](https://www.dictionary.com/browse/hearty)?
+Arrr!").
+Avast, If you are a pirate abstainer, you can drink tea with lemon (or powerful Polish [kompot](https://en.wikipedia.org/wiki/Kompot)) instead of grog and rum.
+When you want to nod, say out loud: "Aj, aj" ("Aye, aye!"), but if you say it too quietly, that's when you give a sign that something hurts.
+An example of being surprised: "[Niech mnie kule biją](https://wsjp.pl/index.php?id_hasla=8690)!
+Przecież to ten słynny [wannolot](https://pl.wikipedia.org/wiki/Wannolot_(komiks))!" ("Holy buckets!
+This is the famous bathfly!").
+If you want to offend someone in a pirate way (but only in jest, be nice to your fellow man), you can say: "Arrr!
+Idź do [czorta](https://pl.wikipedia.org/wiki/Czart), [psubracie](https://pl.wiktionary.org/wiki/psubrat)!" ("Arrr!
+Go to the [deuce](https://en.wiktionary.org/wiki/deuce), [scoundrel](https://en.wiktionary.org/wiki/scoundrel)!").
+The important thing is to have many buried trunks with huge treasure, necessarily marked with an "X" as the famous Captain Greg did.

 ## Others (Inne)

 - [6obcy](https://6obcy.org)  - Website for talking to strangers from different regions of Poland and abroad.
-You can meet many interesting people here, but you can also find a lot of "suspicious people", so be careful.
-(M - mężczyzna - male, K - kobieta - female, so at the beginning of the conversation, when someone writes "K", it means that she says she is a woman, it's a pattern that often occurs, or e.g. M20 = a man who is 20 years old, for some people it's just something like a dating chat).
+You can meet many interesting people here, **but you can also find a lot of "suspicious people", so be careful.** (M - mężczyzna - male, K - kobieta - female, so at the beginning of the conversation, when someone writes "K", it means that she says she is a woman, it's a pattern that often occurs, or e.g. M20 = a man who is 20 years old, for some people it's just something like a dating chat.
 - [Nonsensopedia](https://nonsa.pl/wiki/Strona_g%C5%82%C3%B3wna) - A parody of Wikipedia in Polish and as the name itself says, it is full of nonsense (The equivalent of English [Uncyclopedia](https://simple.uncyc.org/wiki/Main_Page)).
 Sometimes you can find hilarious articles (So stupid, *applause for the creativity of their author*, then it could make you laugh) here, especially in those areas that we are very interested in and familiar with.
 There is certainly a lot of 'difficult humor' here, so it is rather for people with a specific sense of humor.

 ### Resources lists (Listy zasobów)